-In the context of a discussion event, which Die Junge Akademie is organising with the National Academy of Sciences Leopoldina on November 9, 2022, in Halle, the topics of doctorates and the doctoral dissertation will be examined from different angles.
-In particular, the discussion will focus on which systemic measures would be necessary to substantially improve the framework conditions for doctoral studies and the supervision of academic work.
+In the context of a discussion event, which Die Junge Akademie organised on November 9, 2022 in Halle, the topics of doctorates and the doctoral dissertation were examined from different angles.
+In particular, the discussion focused on which systemic measures would be necessary to substantially improve the framework conditions for doctoral studies and the supervision of academic work.

-In addition to Robert Kretschmer (alumnus of Die Junge Akademie and former spokesperson of the Pro-Motion Research Group), Daniela Böhringer (University of Duisburg-Essen), Antje Wegner (DZHW), and Inge Fiedler (Max Planck Institute for Ethnological Research) will participate in the discussion.
-The moderator will be Heike Schmoll from the Frankfurter Allgemeine Zeitung.
+In addition to Robert Kretschmer (alumnus of Die Junge Akademie and former spokesperson of the Pro-Motion Research Group), Daniela Böhringer (University of Duisburg-Essen), Antje Wegner (DZHW), and Inge Fiedler (Max Planck Institute for Ethnological Research) participated in the discussion.
+The moderator was Heike Schmoll from the Frankfurter Allgemeine Zeitung.

 Stellungnahme „Plädoyer Für Einen Tarifvertrag Promotion“

 The doctorate is an important qualification measure in the German science system - but the financing of one's own dissertation and thus the general conditions for entering a research career are very different for doctoral students.
 Financing and employment contexts vary greatly from one institute and discipline to another and depend on the availability of a budget or third-party funding.
 This results in differences in income, uneven contract durations, and highly divergent and sometimes precarious working conditions for doctoral students, often within the same research group.
 In their statement, the members of Die Junge Akademie advocate for the introduction of a separate Tarifvertrag Promotion.
 This would guarantee all doctoral students the same remuneration within the framework of a full-time employment contract and thus ensure uniform employment relationships and fair conditions for all doctoral students.

 How is the successful completion of a doctorate celebrated?
 The research group Pro-Motion was seeking known and unknown, existing and visionary rituals, which rightfully celebrate the completion of this phase on the academic career path.
 Online-submissions were accepted until June 30th 2019.
 Submissions were accepted in the form of videos, pictures, texts, or other completely different representations.
 Five submissions were distinguished and awarded collectively with 3,400 euros.
 All winners are presented on the German website.
 Information concerning the competition can be found at promotionsrituale.diejungeakademie.de (in German only).